orstavik/JoiComponents/book/chapter5/Pattern5_ResponsiveLayout.md

 ```
 [ResponsiveLayout on codepen.io](https://codepen.io/orstavik/pen/OZXZGN).

-1. Adding `SizeChangedMixin` to observe and react to size changes of the element.
+1. Adding `ResizeMixin` to observe and react to size changes of the element.
 2. Use the `<style></style>` tag to describe the different layouts for different size
 attribute values such as `:host([size="large"])`, `:host([size="medium"])`.
 3. Wrap the `<slot>`-elements in `<div>`s as slots can't be positioned in the grid directly. //verify this